Assignment 1

 Write a command that creates a new object called

-that gets the sum of each column exceptCounty
+state_summarythat gets the sum of each column exceptCounty. -

 Add a new column to the